 - Performance Summary.
 Provides dealers with real-time and historical data concerning the connections and consumer exposure they have received in our marketplace and through our digital marketing products.
-This enables dealers to analyze connections and SRP and VDP views at a granular level to inform the dealer's sales and merchandising efforts. - Dealer Insights.
-Provides pricing analysis of the dealer's inventory, as well as a summary of a vehicle's missing information such as price, photos, or trim.
-This information helps dealers better merchandise their vehicles. - User Review Management.
+This enables dealers to analyze connections and SRP and VDP views at a granular level to inform the dealer's sales and merchandising efforts. - Dealer Data Insights.
+Provides pricing analysis of the dealer's inventory, including better access to automated data that fits into a dealer's workflow, as well as a summary of a vehicle's missing information such as price, photos, or trim.
+These insights and information help dealers better merchandise their vehicles, allowing dealers to react more quickly to the market and turn units faster. - User Review Management.
 Allows dealers to track and manage but not edit or manipulate their dealer reviews from our users.
-Dealers can respond to users, report potentially fraudulent reviews, and publish positive reviews to social media platforms for broader exposure. - Dealer Mobile App.
-Allows dealers to access core Dealer Dashboard functionality via an iOS and Android mobile app.
-Includes reporting on leads, access to several tools, and mobile app notifications that can be customized by the dealer.
+Dealers can respond to users, report potentially fraudulent reviews, and publish positive reviews to social media platforms for broader exposure.